How to render a Cinema 4D & Redshift project on iRender

 Note:

-• The system starts charging the moment Connect appears, so only boot the image when you are ready to render.
+- The system starts charging the moment Connect appears, so only boot the image when you are ready to render.

-• Don’t forget to read the notes before using in the 1st time:
+- Don’t forget to read the notes before using in the 1st time:

-1. Z drive is usually used for transferring files.
+- Z drive is usually used for transferring files.
 It’s better for us to work in C drive.

-2. Optimize image size for faster booting/shutting down time.
+- Optimize image size for faster booting/shutting down time.

-3. Deactivate license before shutting down.
+- Deactivate the license before shutting it down.

 3. Render the project

 Click Connect.
 A remote desktop file will be downloaded to our computer.
 Open it and enter your password.
-Now we are in their server.
+Now we are on their server.
 From this step, it is no different from using your own computer.
-The server is blank so we need to install the necessary DCCs (the software will be saved for next sessions).
+The server is blank so we need to install the necessary DCCs (the software will be saved for the next sessions).

 > Find the installers in X or Z disk (if you have transferred them by iRender Drive).